Wang Dan (dissident): Exile in the United States

 Not long after Wang arrived in the United States, he began to criticize the Chinese government once again.
-Wang believes the CCP must change its ways, and in an interview with the US newspaper The Weekly Standard he states: "The key to democracy in China is independence.
+Wang believes the CCP must change its ways, and in an interview with the US magazine The Weekly Standard he states: "The key to democracy in China is independence.
 My country needs independent intellectuals, independent economic actors, independent spirits."
 Wang received his PhD from Harvard University in 2008, and continues to be actively involved in fighting for change in China.
 Two of his works include: "20 years after Tiananmen" which takes a look at how economic change has affected the Chinese people, and contains suggestions for social and human rights changes.
 Wang also wrote "Rebuild China with an Olympic Amnesty" after his arrival in the United States; the document has a more positive outlook, as he felt international events such as the Olympic Games could shed light on human rights issues in China.
-In 2007 Wang's second sentence expired and he was officially "released" and the certificate was issued to his parents on Oct 2, 2007.
+In 2007, Wang's second sentence expired, and he was officially "released".
+The certificate for his release was issued to his parents on 2 October 2007.

 Activism and education work

 Wang has been productive in the years after his release from China.
 Wang has been able to publish articles such as "Rebuild China with an Olympic Amnesty" and "20 years after Tiananmen" as well as give public interviews.
 His exile in the United States allowed him to attend Harvard University to finish his education, obtaining a history degree.
 He also became chairman of the Chinese Constitutional Reform Association.

 Wang taught PRC history at National Tsing Hua University in Hsinchu, Taiwan from 2010 to 2015.
 While he was teaching a class in November 2010, a woman carrying a knife entered the room, intending to stab Wang.
 He was able to remove the knife from the woman before she was able to stab him.
 He believes that "this was the first time he faced what looked like an attempt on his life".
 The woman had allegedly been stalking Wang for three years.

 According to a Chinese language article from Radio Free Asia, as of July 2009, Wang has a Facebook page that he hopes to use to communicate with people in mainland China.

 Wang is a member of the WikiLeaks advisory board.

-Wang sits on the Board of Advisors for the Committee for Freedom in Hong Kong (CFHK).
+Wang sits on the board of trustees for the Committee for Freedom in Hong Kong Foundation (CFHK).